 What is BYOD?

-Bring Your Own Device (BYOD) Refers to personal devices such as phones, tablets, Windows laptops or Macbooks being brought into the office for use in a business environment.
+Refers to personal devices such as phones, tablets.
+Windows laptops or Macbooks being brought into the office for use in a business environment.
 Many people prefer to work with their own personal device, because it’s more natural and familiar.
-They tend to avoid equipment that they have not been shown how to use.
-Rather than spend time finding out how to operate it.
+They tend to avoid equipment that they have not been shown how to use, rather than spend time finding out how to operate it.
 However simple it may actually be.

 What is BYOM?

-Bring Your Own Meeting (BYOM) refers to the BYOD user bringing a meeting invitation with them on their personal device.
-Wishing to host or join a video or collaborative meeting from the meeting room.
+Refers to the BYOD user bringing a meeting invitation with them on their personal device and wishing to host or join a video or collaborative meeting from the meeting room.
 For this they need more than a TV; they need a camera, a set of microphones and loudspeaker suited to the size and shape of the room.
-The BYOD user may have received the Zoom, Teams, Webex or other invitation.
-Some time before connecting his/her device in the meeting room and so ease and reliability of connection are paramount to avoid wasted time, frustration of other meeting room users and everyone else in the conference call.
+The BYOM user may have received their Zoom, Teams, Webex or other invitation some time before connecting his/her device in the meeting room.
+So ease and reliability of connection are paramount to avoid wasted time, frustration of other meeting room users and everyone else in the conference call.

 What is MTR?

-Microsoft Teams Room (MTR) or its equivalent Zoom Rooms, Webex Room or Google Meet Room system.
-Is a set of peripherals similar to those used within the BYOM environment.
-But supplied with a processing device (Windows or Android) and touch tablet for the meeting room table.
-The processor is pre-loaded with the chosen room application and registered directly to the selected cloud service platform.
-It is the system (or associated meeting room) that is invited to the meeting.
-Allowing any meeting participant to commence the call upon entering the room simply by pressing the “Join” button.
+Or its equivalent Zoom Rooms, Webex Room or Google Meet Room system, is a set of peripherals, similar to those used within the BYOM environment, but supplied with a certified processing device (Windows or Android) running a room-based variant of the Teams Application and driven by a touch controller on the meeting room table.
+It is the meeting room that is invited to the meeting, allowing any meeting participant to commence the call upon entering the room simply by pressing the “Join” button.
 No meeting IDs or passwords to remember whatsoever.
+This is a completely different approach which most find simpler and more reliable than BYOM, but at a cost of flexibility.

 Does one size of BYOM fit all?